johneastman/boomerang_go/README.md

 Syntax: `func(IDENTIFIER, IDENTIFIER, ..., IDENTIFIER) { STATEMENT; STATEMENT; ...; STATEMENT };`

-If a `return` statement is not present, the last statement in a function's body is returned.
+The last statement in a function's body is returned.
 All custom functions (those defined in boomerang files) return a LIST object.
 If nothing is returned from the function or an error occurrs, `(false)` is returned.
 If the function does return successfully, `(true, <RETURN_VALUE>)` is returned, where `RETURN_VALUE` is what the function is expected to return.

 To get the actual return value from a function, call `unwrap` on the function's return value.
 That method takes a LIST object and a default value to return.
 If the function successfully returns a value, the actual value will be returned.
 Otherwise, the provided default value is returned.